medialab/minet/docs/cli.md

 Columns being added to the output:

-. "fetch_original_index": index of the line in the original file (the output will be
+. "original_index": index of the line in the original file (the output will be
     arbitrarily ordered since multiple requests are performed concurrently).
 . "resolved_url": final resolved url (after templating & solving redirects).
 . "http_status": HTTP status code of the request, e.g. 200, 404, 503 etc.